 F-500 Encapsulator Agent can be used on most fires.
 There is no need to carry Class A foam for Class A fires, AFFF foam for Class B nonpolar fires, AR-AFFF foam for Class B polar fires and powder for Class D combustible metal fires, when F-500 EA can handle all of these fires.
 F-500 EA is also approved for ISO (Insurance Services Office) Equivalency List Credit Recognition, so there’s no reason to inventory foam at the station.
-F-500 EA can also handle some Class C fires, specifically energized transformers and high-voltage hybrid and electric car fires.
+F-500 EA has been tested and recommended for transformer fires, and tested by multiple companies for lithium-ion battery fires, particularly hybrid and electric car fires.

 Type of Fire